Mar 30, 2011

 Extra virgin olive oil

-1 tablespoon butter
+1 tbsp. butter

 Dry white wine

-Salt & pepper
+Salt and pepper

-1 tablespoon Italian flat leaf parsley, minced
+1 tbsp.
+Italian flat leaf parsley, minced

 Freshly grated Parmigiano cheese (optional)